-- The new public sector duty, which mainstreams human rights and equality in public life, should form a key part of both the process for developing the Department's Strategy Statement and be reflected in the outcome document. - As an initial step towards implementing the Programme for Government commitment to equality and human rights proof budgetary proposals, the Department's Budget 2017 statement should include an equality and human rights statement.
+- The new public sector duty, which mainstreams human rights and equality in public life, should form a key part of both the process for developing the Department's Strategy Statement and be reflected in the outcome document. - While a number of positive measures have been introduced in recent times with the intention of tackling the mortgage arrears crisis, a more radical approach to resolving this issue, including debt write-down, may be required.
+The issue of mortgage arrears should form part of the assessment that is to be carried out by the Department pursuant to the public sector duty. - As an initial step towards implementing the Programme for Government commitment to equality and human rights proof budgetary proposals, the Department's Budget 2017 statement should include an equality and human rights statement.